Light and fluffy sponge cake with a silky smooth cream filling. This is the guide to creating the perfect Swiss roll cake with a milk tea cream!

 Fresh Cream Filling

-- Matcha roll cake: 1 tablespoon matcha, 3 tablespoon white sugar
+- Matcha roll cake: 1 tbsp matcha, 3 tbsp white sugar

-- Chocolate roll cake: 1 tablespoon cocoa powder, 3 tablespoon white sugar
+- Chocolate roll cake: 1 tbsp cocoa powder, 3 tbsp white sugar

-- Vanilla roll cake: 1 teaspoon vanilla extract, 3 tablespoon white sugar
+- Vanilla roll cake: 1 tsp vanilla extract, 3 tbsp white sugar

 Fresh Fruits and Cream